How Xanterra Travel Collection® Is Saving Water in the National Parks

-By harvesting monsoon rainwater and snowmelt collected in a million-gallon water retention pond, Grand Canyon Railway & Hotel reduced water consumption between 90,000 to 200,000-plus gallons annually since 2009.
-The harvested water powers the railway’s steam engine, whose boiler uses 15,000 gallons of water round trip.
-Cumulative savings: 720,000 to 1.6 million gallons.
+By harvesting monsoon rainwater and snowmelt collected in a million-gallon water retention pond, Grand Canyon Railway & Hotel reduced potable water consumption by over 1.1 million gallons from 2011 to 2022.
+The harvested water is used in the railway’s steam engine, whose boiler uses 12,000-15,000 gallons of water round trip.

 Mount Rushmore National Monument

 In addition to conserving water in ice cream operations, Mount Rushmore National Memorial plans to install smart technology to better understand its water use within staff living areas, including rapid leak detection, to prevent unnecessary water losses.